Find out how personal alarms work, the different types available and what to consider before buying one.

-- Check the range if you or your relative plan to wear it in the garden.
+- Check the range if you plan to wear it in the garden.

 - Ask how long the batteries will last for; how will you know if they’re running low, and whose responsibility it is to replace them?

 - If you choose a wearable device, is it waterproof?
-Your relative will probably want to wear it in the bathroom.
+You will probably want to wear it in the bathroom.

-- You might need a keysafe (a lockable box outside your home with a spare door key inside) so that authorised people can get into your relative’s home if the alarm is sounded.
+- You might need a key safe (a lockable box outside your home with a spare door key inside) so that authorised people can get into your home if the alarm is sounded.
 You can buy these separately or from the company providing the personal alarm.
-We strongly recommend that you buy a police-approved key safe It may be more expensive, but it's likely to be more reliable.
+We strongly recommend that you buy a police-approved key safe.
+It may be more expensive, but it's likely to be more reliable.

 - Check that the company you’re buying from is a member of the Telecare Services Association.
 They offer advice and information as well as a directory of providers.

-- Getting assistance from your local authority: if your relative is eligible for care, the care plan following a needs assessment might include paying for a personal alarm.
+- Getting assistance from your local authority: if a person is assessed as being eligible for care, the care plan following a needs assessment might include paying for a personal alarm.

 - Dementia and other memory problems: read about the possible causes and signs of memory loss, and the best way to support someone with dementia.

-- Home security: find out about different ways to help your relative feel safe in their own home.
+- Home security: find out about different ways to feel safe in your own home.

 - Accessible mobile phones and digital apps: information from Which? reviews about choosing the right simple mobile phone.